AsterTrack/AsterTrack_Documentation/docs/calib_target.md

 ### Target Assembly
 After some Target Views of sufficient quality are done processing, you may press 'Auto-Assembly' to start assembling multiple views into one final target. <br>
 This is done by first picking a base view (which you can override by manually selecting a view and pressing *Pick as Base View*) and then iteratively aligning other views and merging one at a time. <br>
-This merging is itself done in multiple steps: <br>
+This merging is itself done in multiple steps:

 1. Partially merging view: Merge markers deemed the same during the aligning step, then adopt all frames of the view that have enough samples from just these shared markers.
 2. Integrate all frames: Adopt remaining frames and reevaluate sequences of those frames against current markers, adding new samples in the process.
 3. Adopt new markers: Adopt remaining markers and their samples.